 Kauffman, S., (1995).
 At Home in the Universe: The Search for Laws of Self-Organization and Complexity.
-Oxford and New York: Oxford University Press.
+Oxford and New York: Oxford University Pess.
 See especially 252-64.

-Sidney Winter, an economist now at the Wharton School at the University of Pennsylvania after a four-year stint as chief economist at the General Accounting Office, spoke at a recent Santa Fe Institute meeting on "Organizational Evolution" and immediately captured our attention.
+Sidney Winter, an economist now at the Wharton School at the University of Pennsylvania after a four-year stint as chief economist at the General Accounting Office, spoke at a recent San:a Fe Institute meeting or "Organizational Evolution" and immediately captured our attention.
 After all, most of us were academic scientists.
 Sid spoke from experience near the center of the United States government about global changes in our economic life.
 "There are four horsemen of the workplace," he said.

 Technology, Global Competition, Restructuring, Defense Conversion.
 These are dominating the post-Cold War period.
 We need jobs, good jobs, but we don't know how to be certain that the economy will generate those jobs.
 Health reform, welfare reform, and trade policy are around the corner.
-We neither know how to achieve these nor understand their impact.
-The de facto tenure of jobs in U.S. firms is decreasing.
+We neither know how to achieve these nor undersand their impact.
+The de facto tenure of jobs in US. firms is decreasing.
 Companies are out-sourcing.
-Rather than performing all parts of the total job inside the firm, many subtasks are being purchased from other firms, often in other countries.
-This is leading to disintegration of the vertical organization of firms.
+Rather that performing all parts of the total job inside the firm, many subtasks are being purchased from other firms, often in other countries.
+This is leading to disirtegration of the vertical organization of firms.
 Mergers and acquisitions are pulling old companies into new forms, then spinning out components into new structures.
 Trade liberalization is upon us.
+We are cownsizing.
+It is all captured by a common theme: repackaging.
 We are shifting packages of economic activity into new smaller units.
-The folk model of organization as top-down and centralized is out of date.
-Organizations are becoming flatter, more decentralized ble and carry an overall competitive advantage.
+The folk nodel of organization as top-down and centralized is out of date.
+Organizations are becoming flatter, more decentralized.